 Have you ever heard of such a thing?

 First, you probably think of your immune system as one system.
-After all, you are inundated with product advertisements claiming to improve your immune system.
+After all, you are inundated with product advertisements claiming to improve your immune system (system is singular – only one!).
 You may even be familiar with the medical term “auto-immune disease” or a variant thereof.
-This is a catchall term typically used that detracts from the many components of an extremely complex system – your immune system.
+This is a catchall term typically used that detracts from the many components of an extremely complex system – your immune systems.

-Your immune system is comprised of many parts including the innate and adaptive, cellular immune response (viruses, fungi, etc.), humoral immune response (primarily bacterial infections), Peyers patches in the gut, bone marrow, thymus, spleen, lymph system, and so on that perform specific tasks for your health.
+Your immune systems are comprised of many parts including the innate and adaptive, cellular immune response (viruses, fungi, etc.), humoral immune response (primarily bacterial infections), Peyer’s patches in the gut, bone marrow, thymus, spleen, lymph system, and so on that perform specific tasks for your health.
 Yes, this all transpires without any conscious thought on your behalf.
 It is an autonomic function.

 However, you may not realize that one of the autonomic responses of your immune system is a nutritional immune response termed nutritional immunity.

 One of the first lines of defense against bacterial infection is the withholding of nutrients to prevent bacterial outgrowth in a process termed nutritional immunity.
 (1)